-While nearly all guests who want to stay at your vacation home will be legitimate customers who will treat the place well and have a quiet getaway, there may be an occasional exception.
+While nearly all guests who want to stay at your vacation home will be legitimate customers who will treat your rental with respect and have a quiet getaway, there may be an occasional exception.

-The best way to protect your vacation rental from bachelor parties that get out of hand or guests who leave with your personal belongings is to prevent such occurrences before they even have the chance to happen.
+The best way to protect your vacation rental from parties that get out of hand or guests who leave with or break your personal belongings is to prevent such occurrences before they even have the chance to happen.

 “As a vacation home rental owner, your greatest goal is to minimize any possibility of risk [to your property],” points out Ashley Parent of BlissyLife.com, “Even when your space is fully rented, if you don’t feel comfortable with the renters or they cause a great deal of damage, it’s not worth it.”